How to Apply for Unemployment in South Carolina

 South Carolina Unemployment Resources

 How to Apply for Unemployment Benefits in South Carolina

 Information about how and where to apply for unemployment in South Carolina is scarce, but the state asserts that the application process is only composed of three steps.
-First, you will need to submit an initial unemployment claim by creating an account using the online MyBenefits portal.
+First, you will need to submit an initial unemployment claim by creating an account using the online portal.
 South Carolina does not accept in-person or phone applications for unemployment, but you can apply at a local Career Center if you do not know where to sign up for unemployment or how to apply for unemployment online in SC.
-If you need immediate assistance at home, do not hesitate to call the TeleClaim hotline between 8:30 am and 4:00 pm on weekdays.

 Approximately seven days after you file for unemployment, you will receive a Monetary Determination in the mail detailing the amount you are eligible to receive.
-In South Carolina, all workers can receive a maximum benefit amount of $326 per week prior to tax deductions.
+In South Carolina, all workers can receive up to a maximum benefit amount per week prior to tax deductions.
 The Monetary Determination will only discuss your eligibility, and you may need to submit additional documents before the state can make a final decision.
-Applicants may submit requested information via mail, fax, or drop-box.
+Applicants may submit requested information via mail, fax or drop-box.

 What You Need to File for Unemployment in South Carolina

 You can complete your South Carolina online application for unemployment faster if you have certain information and documents within your reach.
 Before you file for unemployment, please be sure to gather documents displaying the following information: